 You’ll order your drink from a tablet; they have over 100 different drinks to choose from, ranging from the classics to some house specialties.
 Then once you’ve ordered, you can watch one of the two robots at the front mix your drink, pulling from the mixers suspended on the ceiling.
 I think the funniest part is when they have to shake a cocktail, so try to get a drink that’s shaken!

-Since Las Vegas allows you to have open containers of alcohol on the Strip, we took our robotic drinks to go to continue exploring other hotels.
+Since Las Vegas allows you to have open containers of alcohol on the Strip, we took our robotic drinks to go to continue exploring other hotels (and other Vegas bars!).

 Enjoy the views of Paris